Powerlearnproject/se-assignment-day-2-git-and-github-Debbierise001/README.md

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.

 ANSWER
-Branching is a way of creating another acopyy of your project where you can make changes without affecting the original version.
+Branching is a way of creating another copy of your project where you can make changes without affecting the original version.
 You can switch between different branches to work on different tasks, like adding new features or fixing bugs, while keeping the main project stable.

-Branching is an important feature for collaborative development on GitHub because it allows everyone collaborating in the project work on their own branches without interfering with others’ works.
+Branching is an important feature for collaborative development on GitHub because it allows everyone collaborating on the project to work on their branches without interfering with others’ work.
 These changes can also be tested before merging them with the main project.